Risk Factors Dashboard

 Our results of operations are sensitive to changes in certain macro-economic conditions that impact consumer spending on pet products and services.
 Some of the factors that may affect consumer spending on pet products and services include consumer confidence, levels of unemployment, inflation, interest rates, tax rates and general uncertainty regarding the overall future economic environment.
 We may experience declines in sales or changes in the types of products sold during economic downturns.
 Any material decline in the amount of consumer spending or other adverse economic changes could reduce our sales, and a decrease in the sales of higher-margin products could reduce profitability and, in each case, harm our business, financial condition, and results of operations.

-•problems integrating the acquired business, facilities, technologies or products, including issues maintaining uniform standards, procedures, controls and policies;
+problems integrating the acquired business, facilities, technologies or products, including issues maintaining uniform standards, procedures, controls and policies;

-•unanticipated costs associated with acquisitions, investments or strategic alliances;
+unanticipated costs associated with acquisitions, investments or strategic alliances;

-•losses we may incur as a result of declines in the value of an investment or as a result of incorporating an investee’s financial performance into our financial results;
+losses we may incur as a result of declines in the value of an investment or as a result of incorporating an investee’s financial performance into our financial results;

-•diversion of management’s attention from our existing business;
+diversion of management’s attention from our existing business;

-•risks associated with entering new markets in which we may have limited or no experience;
+risks associated with entering new markets in which we may have limited or no experience;

-•the risks associated with businesses we acquire or invest in, which may differ from or be more significant than the risks our other businesses face;
+the risks associated with businesses we acquire or invest in, which may differ from or be more significant than the risks our other businesses face;

-•potential unknown liabilities associated with a business we acquire or in which we invest; and
+potential unknown liabilities associated with a business we acquire or in which we invest; and

-•increased legal and accounting compliance costs.
+increased legal and accounting compliance costs.

 Our ability to successfully grow through strategic transactions depends upon our ability to identify, negotiate, complete and integrate suitable target businesses, facilities, technologies, products and services.
 These efforts could be expensive and time-consuming and may disrupt our ongoing business and prevent management from focusing on our operations.
 Also, our acquisitions may not result in the benefits or growth originally anticipated from such acquisitions.
 As a result of future strategic transactions, we might need to issue additional equity securities, spend our cash, or incur debt (which may only be available on unfavorable terms, if at all) or contingent liabilities, any of which could reduce our profitability and harm our business.
 If we are unable to identify suitable acquisitions, investments or strategic relationships, or if we are unable to integrate any acquired businesses, facilities, technologies, offerings and products effectively, our business, financial condition, and results of operations could be materially and adversely affected.
 Also, while we employ several different methodologies to assess potential business opportunities, the new businesses or investments may not meet or exceed our expectations or desired objectives in the timeframe expected.

 The market for pet telemedicine is immature and uncertain.
-If the telemedicine market does not develop, develops more slowly than we expect, or encounters negative publicity, or if our approach does not achieve a high level of customer acceptance, the growth and results of our partnership with Vetster may be adversely affected which could result in an impairment of our investment.
+If the telemedicine market does not develop, develops more slowly than we expect, or encounters negative publicity, or if our approach does not achieve a high level of customer

 17

-increased acceptance and utilization of telemedicine services, but it is uncertain whether such increase in demand will continue.
+It is uncertain whether the telemedicine market and our approach to pet telehealth with our partner in that industry will achieve and sustain high levels of demand, consumer acceptance and market adoption.
+The COVID-19 pandemic increased acceptance and utilization of telemedicine services, but it is uncertain whether such increase in demand will continue.

 Demand for pet telemedicine and telehealth services is affected by a number of factors, many of which are beyond our control.
 Some of these potential factors include:

-•market adoption and ongoing usage of pet telehealth and telemedicine services and solutions;
+market adoption and ongoing usage of pet telehealth and telemedicine services and solutions;

-•awareness and adoption of technology in healthcare generally;
+awareness and adoption of technology in healthcare generally;

-•availability of products and services that compete with ours;
+availability of products and services that compete with ours;

-•ability to maintain and expand a network of qualified providers;
+ability to maintain and expand a network of qualified providers;

-•ease of adoption and use;
+ease of adoption and use;

-•features and platform experience;
+features and platform experience;

-•security and privacy; and
+security and privacy; and

-Our success will depend to a substantial extent on the willingness of our customers to use, and to increase the frequency and extent of their utilization of, our solution being offered in conjunction with our telehealth partners as well as on our ability to demonstrate the value of pet telehealth and telemedicine to veterinarians and pet owners.17Our success will depend to a substantial extent on the willingness of our customers to use, and to increase the frequency and extent of their utilization of, our solution being offered in conjunction with Vetster, as well as on our ability to demonstrate the value of pet telehealth and telemedicine to veterinarians and pet owners.
+Our success will depend to a substantial extent on the willingness of our customers to use, and to increase the frequency and extent of their utilization of, our solution being offered in conjunction with our telehealth partner as well as on our ability to demonstrate the value of pet telehealth and telemedicine to veterinarians and pet owners.
 Negative publicity concerning the pet telehealth and telemedicine market could limit market acceptance of our solutions and services.

 Evolving foreign trade policy by the United States or other countries or the imposition of tariffs on imported goods may affect our business.